Whether you’re into culture, food or nature, there’s no shortage of awesome things to do in Trang, Thailand!

 Eat a Trang Breakfast

-If there’s one thing that Trang is best known for, it’s probably its breakfast.
+If there’s one thing that the Trang province is best known for, it’s probably breakfast.

 This isn’t just a meal though.
 It’s an experience.